2-Way Radio Communication Etiquette and Protocols

-You’re into preparedness.
-Therefore, you probably have (and use) various 2-way handheld radios.
-I want to point out some good etiquette procedures and basic 2-way radio protocol, to help the beginner.
+I want to point out some good radio communication etiquette procedures and basic 2-way radio protocols to help the beginner with the use of these radios or ‘walkie talkies’.

 Get to know the language protocol of radio communication.
 Clarity, simplicity, and shortness are the basic rules for radio communication.

-In a world ruled by mobile devices, it’s amazing to think that two-way radios have stood the test of time more than 80 years since they were invented.
-They remain a necessary piece of equipment for first responders, security personnel, warehouse supervisors, and others.
+In a world ruled by mobile devices, it’s amazing that two-way radios have stood the test of time more than 80 years since they were invented.
+They remain a necessary piece of equipment for first responders, security personnel, around the farm and property, and many types of business.

-Here are ten key radio protocol / etiquette tips to using a two-way radio so you’ll always present yourself professionally and ensure good communication.
+Here are some radio protocol/etiquette tips for using a two-way radio so you’ll always present yourself professionally and ensure good communication.

-• Never transmit sensitive, confidential, financial, or military information (unless you are certain your conversations are secured with the proper level of encryption for the level of sensitivity, assume your conversations can be heard by others).
+- Never transmit sensitive or confidential information (unless you are certain your conversations are secured with the proper level of encryption, assume your conversations can be heard by others).

-• Perform radio checks to ensure your radio is in good working condition, or are within range to transmit/receive signals.
+- Perform radio checks to ensure your radio is in good working condition or is within range to transmit/receive signals.

-• Memorize call signs and locations of persons and radio stations you communicate with regularly.
+- Memorize call signs of persons and radio stations you communicate with regularly.

-• Decide what you are going say before you say it, and to whom it is meant for.
+- Decide what you will say before you say it, and to whom it is meant.

 Clarity